allenhuffman/SirSound/README.md

 SUBSTRINGS
 ----------
 "X" followed by a 1-2 character string name and the dollar sign and semi-colon.
 Substrings must be previously loaded using the "+" command.
+Existing substrings can be overwritten with new data by using the "+" command.
+They can be deleted using the "-" command.
 ```
 REM LOAD A SUBSTRING
-PRINT #-2,"+V1$=CDEFGABC"
+PRINT #-2,"+V1$;CDEFGABC"

 REM PLAY A SUBSTRING
 PRINT #-2,"XV1$;"

+REM DELETE A SUBSTRING
+PRINT #-2,"-V1$;"
 ```

 MODIFIERS